Montessori Lyceum Amsterdam: After World War II

 After the war the school started a period of growth.
 In 1957 it was time for a move again, this time to the Anthonie van Dijckstraat.
 In the 1950s there was a lot of experimenting with new pedagogical ideas.
 Remains of this are the work weeks and the part-schools.
 At the end of the 60s it almost went wrong.
 The country became more democratic and people wanted to have more information and participation.
 Between September 1968 and January 1970, the conflicts played up in full force.
 It even came so far that a broad-based plan arose to allow external advisers to look at the problem.
 Ironically, the sudden death of the rector caused the school to fall into a completely embittered state and all the problems seemed to be gone.

 In the ten years that followed, the number of students raised to more than a thousand.
 During this time some schools merged into the Montessori Scholengemeenschap Amsterdam.
 In 1977, the school exchanged buildings with the Ignatius College and ended up on the Pieter de Hoochstraat.

 21st century

-In the years ten the buildings proved insufficient to adapt to the requirements of modern times.
+In 2010–2019 the buildings proved insufficient to adapt to the requirements of modern times.
 It came down to the fact that the buildings from the early days, including the patershuis and chapel, were thoroughly renovated because of the protection of monuments.
 Two more modern wings were defeated, including a landmark building on the corner of Ruysdaelstraat and Hobbemakade.
 After renovation of the old buildings, the entrance was located on Nicolaas Maesstraat, after which the "modern buildings" were demolished.
 The complete refurbishment is expected to take place until 2025.
 The entrance was moved to Nicolaas Maesstraat 1.